Let's take it from the beginning.

 - Pinterest is free

-Pinterest for Brands/Businesses
+Pinterest for Business/Brands

-Pinterest is in essence the shop window of your site.
+Pinterest is, in essence, the shop window of your site.
 Big and small businesses have cottoned on to the many benefits that Pinterest can offer including:

 - Increased visibility and brand awareness

-- Social Engagement
+- Social engagement